-By the origin of these definitions, Kron reduction and effective resistance are restricted to undirected graphs.
-However, in many applications, including Markov chains and network systems, directed graphs arise naturally.
-Indeed, in \cite{young2015new}, the authors proposed a generalized definition of effective resistance, and in \cite{fitch2019effective} the author applied its definition to define Kron reduction of directed graphs preserving the effective resistance.
-However, these methods are defined only for loop-less directed graphs and the reduction method may lose the positivity of the edges and interconnection structure of the original graph, as pointed out in subsection \ref{subsec: Comparison} in this paper.
-Furthermore, these methods have no clear physical interpretation.
+Based on these definitions, a Kron reduction and an effective resistance are restricted to undirected graphs.
+However, in many applications including Markov chains and network systems, directed graphs naturally arise.
+Indeed, in \cite{young2015new}, the authors proposed a generalized definition of an effective resistance, and in \cite{fitch2019effective}, the author applied this definition to a Kron reduction of a directed graph while preserving such resistance.
+However, these methods are defined only for loop-less directed graphs, and the reduction method may lose the positivity of the edges and interconnection structure of the original graph, as pointed out in Section \ref{sec: Comparison with existing studies}.
+Furthermore, these methods have no clear physical interpretations.